-DO you see the essence of informing your esteem customers to know about the new product?
+Do you see the essence of informing your esteemed customers to know about the new product?
 Is there any important message to be shared?
 Or an apology to make when your product fails?

-Companies have different reasons while using marketing as a veritable tool in its ad campaign, basically here are the general five categories that can better our understanding.
+Companies have different reasons while using marketing as a veritable tool in their ad campaign, basically here are the general five categories that can better our understanding.

-Awareness creation is informative and essential so as to expose the audience further to the basic features the product or services offers within the target market.
-Examples are, updating people about a new product, changes to operations if any, special feature or services as well as bringing your product to the limelight.
+Awareness creation is informative and essential so as to expose the audience further to the basic features the product or service offers within the target market.
+Examples are, updating people about a new product, changes to operations if any, special features or services as well as bringing your product to the limelight.

-To many, advertising is only about convincing people to buy a product, services or ideas.
+To many, advertising is only about convincing people to buy a product, service or idea.
 But there is more to this objective as an integral part of any ad campaign.